You aren't alone if you have ever wondered what fountain pen lingo such as filling systems or nibs mean.

-Even if you know what a filling system is, the sheer number of different types of fountain pen filling systems can boggle the mind.
+Even if you know what a filling system is, the variety can boggle the mind.

-In this article, I am going to break down each different ink filling system and what the different kinds of fountain pen nibs are.
+In this article, I'll break down each ink filling system and what the different nibs are.

-To start, here is a list of all the different types of fountain pens by ink filling systems and pen nib:
+To start, here is a list of all the different types of fountain pens by filling systems and nib:

 - The Mystery Filler Fountain Pen

 - Bladder Sac/Rubber Sac Fountain Pen

 - Japanese Eyedropper

 - Stub Nib